 - All licensed amateurs in your party/team who find the fox may enter.

-- All entrants must provide name, call sign and a contact info on the log.
+- Entrants must provide a separate log entry with name, call sign and a contact info on the foxhunt log.

 - Each entrant is entitled to one entry per fox found each weekend (Eg. two foxes found = two entries max).